 - Staff with poor English: if you have staff whose first language is not English, you must make sure they understand, for example, all the preventative health and safety measures, signs and emergency procedures.

-- Young people: there are special requirements covering young people (under the age of 18), which require the employer to do a specific risk assessment and give specific information to the young person and their parents or guardians (see the Employing Children section).
+- Young people: there are special requirements covering young people (under the age of 18), which require employers to do a specific risk assessment and give specific information to the young person and their parents or guardians (see the Employing Under 18s section).

-- New and expectant mothers: again there are special requirements and considerations that are explained in the HSE guide New and expectant mothers who work - see Further guidance below.
+- New and expectant mothers: again, there are special requirements and considerations that are explained in the HSE guide New and Expectant Mothers who Work.

-This is a balance between the cost and inconvenience on the one hand and the benefit of the safety improvement on the other.
+This is a balance between the cost and inconvenience of undertaking actions to reduce risk and the benefits of improved safety.

-For example, if the cost of repairing a loose carpet is small, and the risk of tripping, falling down stairs and breaking bones is high, then you must make the repair.
-At the other extreme if the removal of an awkward step would involve rebuilding part of the house, and the consequences of any foreseeable trip are minor, it wouldn't be reasonably practicable to do it (although of course warnings might well be needed).
+For example, if the cost of repairing a loose carpet is small, and the risk of tripping or falling down stairs is high, then you must make the repair.
+At the other extreme if the removal of an awkward step would involve rebuilding part of the house, and the consequences of any foreseeable trip are minor, it wouldn't be reasonably practicable to do it (although, of course, warnings might well be needed).

 Health and safety arrangements

 You must put into place any extra measures identified in the assessment, along with arrangements for:

 - organising health and safety in the workplace